RedHat-Israel/ROSE/classroom/README.md

 - A mail can be added to teacher list or student list, not both.
 - Only one invitation can exist for each mail.
 Before sending a new invitation the old one must be canceled.

+### Topics management:
+Each command will start with:

+        `python rose_class.py --topic

+For creating a topic in a course use (have to specify the course ID):

+        `python rose_class.py --course -i --topic -c "topic name"`

+For retrieving existing topics in a course and their IDs use (have to specify the course ID):

+        `python rose_class.py --course -i --topic -p`